drakenevadie19/BlogApp/README.md

 # BlogApp
 - Responsibility
-  - Architectured a responsive design web blog application user interface allowing users to save memories and articles using React, combined with pure HTML, CSS, and JavaScript and Bootstrap 5.
+  - Architectured a responsive design web blog application user interface allowing users to save memories and articles using React, combined with pure HTML, CSS, JavaScript and Bootstrap 5.
   - Developed a back-end service using Node.js and Express.js to post and retrieve articles from the MongoDB database.
   - Managed users' account actions such as signing in, signing out, and states using Firebase Authentication.